The Fungal Acne Treatment Bible (2021): Cure Malassezia With Science!

 Pityrosporum Folliculitis Natural Treatment Options.

 Fun fact: azelaic acid is actually a byproduct of malassezia.
 (137) But don’t worry, this doesn’t mean it’s a bad thing.
-It’s often the byproducts of malassezia that are the things it can’t use.

-There have been no vigorous research examining the effects of azelaic acid against malassezia.
+There has been no vigorous research examining the effects of azelaic acid against malassezia.
 The only study I was able to find showed that 1% azelaic acid was able to suppress the growth of P. ovale in vitro.
 (138)

 Besides that weak evidence, I have my own theories as to why it would work.
 Let’s go over them!